-You might even understand keyword requirements and know about choosing Kindle keywords.
+You might even understand keyword requirements and know about choosing Kindle search keywords.

-But in learning how to sell on Amazon, you also need to know all about Amazon categories.
+But in learning how to sell on Amazon, you also need to know all about book categories on Amazon.

-To see the list of main categories, go to Amazon and click on the Kindle Store> Kindle ebooks and you will see a list down the left-hand side.
+To see the list of main categories, go to Amazon.
+Click on the Kindle Store> Kindle ebooks and you will see a list down the left-hand side.

-There are millions of Kindle ebooks in the Kindle Store, so if you want to sell more books, you need to be very selective about your two Kindle categories for your type of book.
+There are millions of Kindle ebooks in the Kindle Store.
+So if you want to sell more books, you need to be very selective about your two Kindle ebook categories for your type of book.

-If you place your Amazon book in broad and highly competitive categories, it will be challenging for your book to appear high enough to be seen by book buyers.
+You should avoid putting your Amazon book in broad and highly competitive categories.
+It will be difficult for your book to appear high enough to be seen by book buyers.

-If you list your books in a category such as “Romance”, you will have no chance of readers finding your book.
+If you list your books in a category such as Romance or Fiction>Fantasy, you will have no chance of readers finding your book.

-If you really want to help your sales rank and your book sales, you have to do your research to find the absolute best two categories for your book on Amazon Kindle.
+You really want to help your sales rank and your book sales.
+So you have to do your research to find the absolute best two categories for your book on Amazon Kindle.

 But how do you do your research for a specific Amazon book category?